normanmunge/gmc-football-celebrity-detector/README.md

 ## 4. Running your script

-To run your script in your local environment, run the command below on your terminal starting with the web-scraping-main.py, then image_downloader.py and finally app.py:
+To run your script in your local environment, run the command below on your terminal starting with the web-scraping-main.py, then image_downloader.py, app.py and finally extractor.py (to get embeddings):

 ```bash
 python (name_of_file).py